dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/user-tokens.md

 ## Create a personal access token

-Creating an account scoped PAT requires only a few steps.
+Creating an account-scoped personal access token (PAT) requires only a few steps.
 1. Navigate to your **Account Settings**, expand **API tokens** and click **Personal tokens**.
 2. Click **Create personal access token**.
 3. Give the token a descriptive name and click **Save**.